ccdaisy/Spiral-Knights-Model-Converter/README.md

 The new and improved version of "Spiral Spy XML to OBJ"!

-The current code in the repository **is** up to date (As compared to my eclipse workspace).
+The current code in the repository **is not** up to date (As compared to my eclipse workspace).

-The latest release is stable, and the code in the repository is stable.
+The latest release is stable, however the code in the repository **is not** stable.

 #WHAT CAN IT CONVERT?
  - XML Exported from Spiral Spy (http://spiral.onyxbits.de/download) (Fun fact: Spiral Spy uses the same exact code I use)